Data-Driven Sales Coaching: The DOs & DON’Ts

 Data and tools provide sales leaders insight to understand a team and help drive high-value sales behaviour.
 However it’s not a complete substitute for good people management to help sales reps develop the skills, knowledge and use of strategies that improve sales results.

-Here’s six simple tips to steer your sales team to success.
+Here are six simple tips to steer your sales team to success.

 1. Don’t micromanage